malin-nilsson/Webshop/README.md

 # Webshop
 Group school project built with TypeScript and SASS.
 The website features basic functionality such as adding/removing items in the shopping cart.

-During the project we also implemented agile methods, including Scrum.
+During the project we implemented agile methods, including Scrum.

 ## Screenshot